MicrosoftDocs/bot-docs/articles/bot-overview.md

 The Health Bot Service is a cloud platform that healthcare organizations can use to build and deploy compliant, AI-powered virtual health assistants and health bots.
 The service can help organizations improve processes and reduce costs.
 It offers your users _intelligent_ and _personalized_ access to health-related information and interactions through a natural conversation experience.

 The Health Bot Service is ideal for developers in IT departments of healthcare organizations such as providers, pharmaceutical companies, telemedicine providers, and health insurers.
-Healthcare organizations can use the service to build a _health bot instance_ and integrate it with their systems that patients, provdiders, and other representatives interact with.
+Healthcare organizations can use the service to build a _health bot instance_ and integrate it with their systems that patients, providers, and other representatives interact with.

 The Health Bot Service contains a built-in medical database, including triage protocols.
 You can also extend a health bot instance to include your own scenarios and integrate with other IT systems and data sources.